 United States v.
 Safehouse

 Safehouse is a public health approach to overdose prevention in Philadelphia.
-Our proposed services include medically-supervised consumption.
-Safehouse believes that supervised consumption is legal and will save lives.
+Our proposed services include medically supervised consumption.

 In February 2019, the U.S. Attorney for the Eastern District of Pennsylvania filed a civil lawsuit asking a federal court to declare that supervised consumption sites are illegal under 21 U.S.C. §856(a), a section of colloquially known as the “Crack House” Statute.
 The lawsuit does not seek money or to seize property or criminally prosecute any party.

 On Oct.
 2, 2019, a U.S. District Judge ruled that “the ultimate goal of Safehouse’s proposed operation is to reduce drug use, not facilitate it, and accordingly, §856(a) does not prohibit Safehouse’s proposed conduct.

 We’re gratified that the judge found that federal law doesn’t prohibit Safehouse from operating a facility for the purpose of saving lives and preventing overdose deaths.
 This is a major step forward and lays the legal groundwork to enable us to proceed with this critical public health intervention.

 - On July 10, 13 amicus (friends of the court) briefs were filed in U.S. v.
 Safehouse in federal court in Philadelphia.
 132 individuals and organizations, composed of 64 current and former prosecutors and law enforcement officials, 8 states, and 6 cities, filed 11 amicus briefs in support of Safehouse.
 7 amici filed a brief in opposition and 4 law professors filed a brief in support of neither party.